jetbrains-academy/rustlings-course/Common Programming Concepts/If/else if/task.md

 ### Using if in a let Statement

-Because `if` is an expression, we can use it on the right side of a `let` statement, as in Listing 3-2:
+Because `if` is an expression, we can use it on the right side of a `let` statement, as shown below:

 ```rust
 fn main() {